wooksjs/wooksjs/docs/wooks/why.md

 By focusing on composable, context-based logic instead of a chain of middlewares, Wooks encourages you to write modular functions that can be reused anywhere.
 Since composables access the same contextual store, their execution doesn’t depend on a linear processing pipeline.
 This architectural clarity saves time, reduces guesswork, and keeps your code modular and discoverable.

 ## 3. Event-Driven, Not Just HTTP-Driven
 Both Express and Fastify were born primarily as HTTP frameworks.
-Extending them to work with other event types—like CLI commands or custom workflow triggers—can be cumbersome or require separate tooling and architectural decisions.
+Extending them to work with other event types — like CLI commands or custom workflow triggers — can be cumbersome or require separate tooling and architectural decisions.

 ### How Wooks Solves This
 Wooks decouples the concept of “events” from the transport layer.
 HTTP requests, CLI commands, or any other form of event can be handled uniformly.
 This holistic approach: